prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the service discovery role used to discover targets from
+<p>serviceDiscoveryRole defines the service discovery role used to discover targets from
 <code>ServiceMonitor</code> objects and Alertmanager endpoints.</p>
 <p>If set, the value should be either &ldquo;Endpoints&rdquo; or &ldquo;EndpointSlice&rdquo;.
 If unset, the operator assumes the &ldquo;Endpoints&rdquo; role.</p>